2. The Calculus of Variations

 (Interestingly, this problem is also closely related to string theory: as a closed string propagates, its path traces out as “world sheet” and the string dynamics is determined by that sheet having minimal area.)

-(You might be thinking at this point: isn't this identical to the catenary equation?
-The answer is yes, but the chain has an additional requirement -- it has a fixed length.
+subject to given values of at the two ends.
+(You might be thinking at this point: isn’t this identical to the catenary equation?
+The answer is yes, but the chain has an additional requirement: it has a fixed length.
 The soap film is not constrained in that way, it can stretch or contract to minimize the total area, so this is a different problem!)

 That is, we want to first order, if we make a change .
 Of course, this also means where .